Evolution with mass extinction on $\mathbb{T}_d^+$: Introduction

 \begin{defn} If all particles are eventually removed from $\bbT_d^+$ with probability 1, we say that the process {\it dies out}.
 Otherwise, we say that the process {\it survives}. \end{defn}

 Let us introduce the notation $ \eta_t \in \{0,1\}^{\bbT_d^+}$ for the status of the vertices in terms of occupation at time $t$ and $|\eta_t|$ for the amount of particles present at time $t$.
-Observe now that $ \eta_t $ is a Markovian process and that by coupling arguments, one can see that the pro\-bability of survival is a non-decreasing function of $\lambda$.
+By coupling arguments, one can see that the pro\-bability of survival is a non-decreasing function of $\lambda$.
 This is so because more births (greater $\lambda$) can only help survival.
 So we define